Marmolada: Geography

 The mountain is located about 100 km north-northwest of Venice, from which it can be seen on a clear day.
 It consists of a ridge running west to east.
-Towards the south it breaks suddenly into sheer cliffs, forming a rock face several kilometres long.
-On the north side there is a comparatively flat glacier, the only large glacier in the Dolomites (the Marmolada Glacier, Ghiacciaio della Marmolada).
+Towards the south it breaks suddenly into sheer cliffs, forming a rock face several kilometers long.
+On the north side, there is a comparatively flat glacier, the only large glacier in the Dolomites (the Marmolada Glacier, Ghiacciaio della Marmolada).

 The ridge is composed of several summits, decreasing in altitude from west to east: Punta Penia 3,343 m, Punta Rocca 3,309 m, Punta Ombretta 3,230 m, Monte Serauta 3,069 m, and Pizzo Serauta 3,035 m.
 An aerial tramway goes to the top of Punta Rocca.
-During the ski season the Marmolada's main ski run is opened for skiers and snowboarders alike, making it possible to ski down into the valley.
+During the ski season, the Marmolada's main ski run is open for skiers and snowboarders alike, making it possible to ski down into the valley.

 History

 Paul Grohmann made the first ascent in 1864, along the north route.
 The south face was climbed for the first time in 1901 by Beatrice Tomasson, Michele Bettega and Bartolo Zagonel.